Danielius5/algorithm-animator/timelog.md

 ### 17 Nov 2023
 * *4 hours* Allow animation from RegEx, fix bugs (aa* having disattached failing state, all DFA's having epsilon transition at the beginning, etc.)
+* *0.5 hours* Check if user input UI is deterministic or not